-Corrin Drakulich is a Principal and Litigation Group Leader in the Atlanta office.
+Corrin Drakulich is the managing group leader for Fish & Richardson’s 200-lawyer Litigation Practice Group.
 She specializes in intellectual property litigation with an emphasis on patent litigation.
 Ms. Drakulich has successfully represented plaintiffs and defendants in patent cases spanning a wide range of technologies, including medical devices, biotechnology, pharmaceuticals, healthcare technology, automotive technology, manufacturing technology, and consumer products.
 Ms. Drakulich has also successfully represented clients in trademark and product liability litigations.
 She has substantial experience in all major aspects of litigation from pre-suit diligence through trial and post-trial, and also counsels clients regularly on due diligence considerations and freedom to operate studies.
-In 2017, Ms. Drakulich was recognized by the Daily Report as one of 30 young lawyers “On the Rise” and was a recipient of the “Women Worth Watching” award by Profiles in Diversity Journal.
-She has also been named a Rising Star in Intellectual Property Litigation by Super Lawyers multiple times.
+In 2022, she was named a finalist for the LMG Life Sciences “General Patent Litigator of the Year – South” award.

-Ms. Drakulich earned her Juris Doctor degree from the University of California, Berkeley, School of Law, where she served as the Editor-in-Chief of the Berkeley Technology Law Journal, earned a Certificate of Specialization in Law & Technology, and was awarded the Boalt Moot Court Advocacy Award.
-Ms. Drakulich also served as a Judicial Extern for the Honorable Ronald D. Thom of the Fifth Judicial District of Oregon.
+Ms. Drakulich earned her Juris Doctor degree from the University of California, Berkeley, School of Law, where she served as the editor-in-chief of the Berkeley Technology Law Journal, earned a certificate of specialization in law and technology, and was awarded the Boalt moot court advocacy award.
+Ms. Drakulich also served as a judicial extern for the Honorable Ronald D. Thom of the Fifth Judicial District of Oregon.

-Ms. Drakulich graduated first in her class from the University of Georgia, receiving a Bachelor of Science degree in Microbiology and a Bachelor of Arts degree in Comparative Religion.
+Ms. Drakulich graduated first in her class from the University of Georgia, receiving a Bachelor of Science in microbiology and a Bachelor of Arts in comparative religion.
 She was awarded Academic All-American honors as a pole-vaulter on the University of Georgia track and field team and, upon graduating, was the 2004 recipient of the NCAA Walter Byers Postgraduate Scholarship (awarded to the top collegiate scholar-athlete in the country).
-Prior to attending law school, Ms. Drakulich held research positions at the Adang Laboratory and ViaGen, Inc. Swine and Cattle Cloning Company in Athens, Georgia.
+Prior to attending law school, Ms. Drakulich held research positions at the Adang Laboratory and ViaGen, Inc., a swine and cattle cloning company in Athens, Georgia.

-“Patent Infringement Litigation,” Faculty for Patent Resources Group 3-day Advanced Courses Program (New Orleans, LA, April 15-17, 2018)
+- “Patent Infringement Litigation,” Faculty for Patent Resources Group 3-day Advanced Courses Program (April 2018)

-“Advanced Strategies for Life Sciences Companies: IPR and FDA Regulatory Strategy,” Georgia Bio Innovation Summit (Atlanta, GA, November 2, 2015)
+- “Advanced Strategies for Life Sciences Companies: IPR and FDA Regulatory Strategy,” Georgia Bio Innovation Summit (November 2015)

-- “Making Sense of Inter Partes Review Proceedings,” Cantor Fitzgerald’s Inaugural Healthcare Conference, Keynote Speaker (New York, July 8, 2015).
+- “Making Sense of Inter Partes Review Proceedings,” Cantor Fitzgerald’s Inaugural Healthcare Conference (July 2015)

-“Change Leadership: Do You Want To Make a Difference?”
-ChIPs event panelist (Menlo Park, CA, October 28, 2010).
+- “Change Leadership: Do You Want To Make a Difference?”
+ChIPs event panelist (October 2010)

 Medigus Ltd. v.
 EndoChoice, Inc.(D. Del.) – Defended EndoChoice against Medigus’ assertion of a patent related to endoscopes.
 Case resulted in settlement favorable to client on eve of claim construction hearing.